geokyr/ece-ntua-software-as-a-service/README.md

 The web application is deployed on Google Firebase Hosting.
 The link of our web application is provided on the [start of this README](https://github.com/ntua/saas2022-19#energy-live-2022).

 The microservices were deployed on the Google Cloud Run service.
-Each microservice was deployed as a separate service, inside a container and running on a specific port, specified in the ```config/dev.env``` PORT variable.
-This was done through the GCloud CLI using the following command for every microservice (region is set to "europe-west3"):
+Each microservice was deployed as a separate service, inside a container and running on a specific port, specified in each ```microservice-directory/config/dev.env``` PORT variable.
+This was done through the GCloud CLI using the following command for each microservice (region is set to "europe-west3"):

 ```$ gcloud run deploy --source microservice-directory --port PORT```